 Our Star Buys this month are all about keeping the birds well fed, but now is the time to begin thinking about preparing to keep yourself fed through Summer.
 Although the ground will be too hard to do much with, it is still the best time to get planting in your greenhouse.

-How long do you plan in advanced for Christmas?
+How long do you plan in advance for Christmas?
 Do you pull out the same, slightly beaten artificial tree from the attic or does the excitement of a real, traditional Christmas tree really cement the feeling that the festive season is here?